-ZSL has joined conservation charity Froglife in calling for the public to look out for and report cases of sick and dead frogs – and other amphibians like toads and newts – in an attempt to expand vital research into the state of the nation’s amphibians.
+Conservation charities the Zoological Society of London (ZSL) and Froglife are calling for the public to look out for and report cases of sick and dead frogs – and other amphibians like toads and newts – in an attempt to expand vital research into the state of the nation’s amphibians.

 The UK’s amphibians are being affected by two significant diseases, ranavirus and the chytrid fungus.
 Ranavirus kills thousands of frogs, toads and newts in the UK each year and the chytrid fungus, implicated in extinctions of amphibian species around the world, has recently been identified in the UK.

-‘There is a whole range of reasons why dead amphibians turn up in gardens and many of these are completely normal events.
-However, during the humid summer months we hear numerous reports of unusual frog deaths in gardens,’ said Daniel Piec, Froglife’s Head of Conservation.
+“There is a whole range of reasons why dead amphibians turn up in gardens and many of these are completely normal events.
+However, during the humid summer months we hear numerous reports of unusual frog deaths in gardens.” said Daniel Piec, Froglife’s Head of Conservation.
 “We are appealing to the public for information on new cases so that we can paint a better picture of the damage these amphibian diseases are inflicting.”

 Both diseases are harmless to humans, but in amphibians result in a variety of symptoms that could include lethargy, thinness or unexplained mass-deaths of adults or juvenile amphibians.
 Internal bleeding and open skin sores have also been reported.
 Members of the public who have come across unusual amphibian deaths in their gardens are urged to submit their information on the Froglife website: www.froglife.org .
 This information will then be used by ZSL in its research on diseases affecting UK amphibians.